 Lung and breathing problems can have a lasting impact on your child’s health as they grow and develop.
-At Houston Specialty Clinic in Houston and Sugar Land, Texas, pediatric pulmonologist Sarat Susarla, MD, provides safe and effective pediatric pulmonary care for a wide range of breathing problems.
+At Houston Specialty Clinic in Houston and Sugar Land, Texas, pediatric pulmonologist Sarat Susarla, MD and Joseph L. Edmonds, M.D., FACS, FAAP, provide safe and effective pediatric pulmonary care for a wide range of breathing problems.
 To speak with Dr. Susarla about your child’s health, call today.

 If your child has trouble breathing, several conditions could play a role.

 Asthma is a chronic condition that commonly affects infants and children.
 Asthma causes the airways to narrow, making it difficult for your child to breathe normally.
 Among a number of common asthma symptoms are wheezing, coughing, labored or rapid breathing, and fatigue.
 Although there is no cure for asthma, a number of safe and effective treatments can help get your child’s asthma under control.

 Obstructive sleep apnea occurs when your child’s breathing stops or is reduced repeatedly while they’re asleep.
 Obstructive sleep apnea is caused by narrowing or blockage to the upper airways.
 In many cases, pediatric obstructive sleep apnea develops from enlarged tonsils and adenoids.
 However, sleep apnea may be caused by other causes of obstruction in the upper airway and is more common in overweight and obese children.
 Obstructive sleep apnea can prevent your child from getting enough oxygen, which can result in heart and blood pressure problems when severe.
 P However, most children will have unexplained sleepiness, symptoms of inattentiveness or hyperactivity, and issues with their development.